zapotek6/activemq-webauth-plugin/README.md

 This plugin was inspired to the **rabbitmq_auth_backend_http plugin**.

-That plugin take the credentials provided by the client and verify the validity against a web application.
+That plugin takes the credentials provided by the client and verify the validity against a web application.
 This implementation

 ```$xslt